lateplate/lateplate.github.io/_posts/2013-03-06-jailbreaking-the-80-20-rule.md

 ---
 layout: post
-title: Jailbreaking The 80/20 Rule
+title: Jailbreaking the 80/20 rule
 ---
 Apple's iOS is great but not perfect.
 This is partly because Apple lives by the 80/20 rule.
 This usually means prioritizing simplicity and elegance above all.